Lead in drinking water

 - You can virtually eliminate your exposure to lead in water by drinking or using only bottled water certified by an independent testing agency.
 External icon This may not be the most cost effective option for long term use.

 Your local water authority is always your first source for testing and identifying lead contamination in your tap water.
 Many public water authorities have websites that include data on drinking water quality, including results of lead testing.external icon The U.S. Environmental Protection Agency also has information about drinking water requirements for states and public water systems.
 Contact EPA for more information on drinking water.external icon

 To request a no obligation, Free Trial

-Water Clean Up Continues in NJ This year, county New Jersey has made progress in removing contaminants from the drinking water by upgrading its antiquated storm drains system in 21 cities.
-Newark has replaced most of the main lead service lines that were contaminated...
+Water Clean Up Continues in NJ This year, New Jersey has made progress in removing contaminants from the drinking water by upgrading antiquated storm drains in 21 cities.
+Newark has replaced most of the main lines contaminated with lead dust that serves drinking water...

 This article was published by DSBLS Bottleless Water Cooler and Office Water Dispenser in New Jersey Water dispenser technology is one of the most important and integral parts of an office.
 Having a good water cooler can play a vital role in the satisfaction of your...

 Don’t ever be without water, your life depends on it!
 If you’re stranded in the middle of nowhere, what do you think will keep you alive longer, food or water?
 If you chose water, you just extended your survival by over a month vs. just a few days without it.
 Water is...